 Which returns a list of commitments:

-After you create a commitment, it is not possible to cancel it.
+After you create a commitment, you can't cancel it.
 You must pay the agreed upon monthly amount for the duration of the commitment.
 Commitments are not affected by future pricing changes to the standard prices for Compute Engine resources.

 If you accidentally purchased a commitment or made a mistake configuring your commitment, contact Google Cloud Billing Support for help.